Rentstart Assistance Policy

 - Link Temporary Accommodation clients with other housing assistance products and services that may be appropriate.
 Such as Specialist Homelessness Services, private rental assistance (e.g. Rentstart, Private Rental Brokerage Service, and Tenancy Facilitation) and social housing.

 - Encourage clients to accept referrals or refer themselves to appropriate support services.

 Exclusions for assistance

-FACS will not provide or extend Temporary Accommodation assistance for clients who have done the following within the past 12 months:
+Temporary Accommodation will not be provided or extended to clients who have done the following within the past twelve months:

 - Failed to adhere to the client responsibilities outlined above,

 - Damaged property or engaged in antisocial behaviour whilst being assisted with Temporary Accommodation,